rackerlabs/deproxy/docs/howItWorks.rst

 ------------------

 In order to
-GDeproxy keeps track of separate MessageChain_\s as a result of separate calls to makeRequest_.
+Deproxy keeps track of separate MessageChain_\s as a result of separate calls to makeRequest_.
 This is even the case when making simultaneous calls on different threads.
 ::